rewgs/open-stage-control-ts/resources/docs/docs/getting-started/server-configuration.md

     ===  "osc-port"

-        OSC (udp) input port (default: `port`).
+        OSC (UDP) input port (default: `port`).

     ===  "tcp-port"

-        OSC (tcp) input port/
+        OSC (TCP) input port.

     ===  "tcp-targets"

         TCP servers to connect to.
 When sending osc messages, if the target matches one of these, TCP protocol will be used instead of UDP.
-Must be formatted as:
+Targets must be separated by a space and formatted as follows:

         - `ip_address:port`
         - `host_name:port`